husarion/static_docs_deprecated/src/core2/tutorials/howtostart/telepresence-robot-kit---quick-start.md

 /></center></div>
 * When robot is programmed, open its user interface and click 'Turn off motors'.
 * Pinch upper part of your robot and by pushing it back and forward set it to balanced vertical orientation.
-* When you find proper position (when you are using less force to hold it stable) click on 'Calibrate' button in Web UI.
+* When you find proper position (when you are using the less force to hold it stable) click on 'Calibrate' button in Web UI.
 * Now after clicking 'turn on motors' your robot will start balancing correctly.

 To steer your robot use WASD keys or arrows.
-Key G to switchs leg position and keys 1, 2, 3 to change gears.
+Use G key to switch leg position and 1, 2, 3 keys to change gears.